HumanityReport.com

 Children Became Unaffordable[28]

 Cost to raise a child in China: 6.3× GDP per capita ($74,800 to age 17).
-US: $310k+ to age 18[29].
+US: $319k for a 2025-born child[29].
 Housing, childcare, education — children are now luxury goods

 Climate & Existential Anxiety[30]